Bilhorod-Dnistrovskyi: Jewish history

-In Jewish sources, the city is referred as Weissenburg and Ir Lavan (both meaning "white city") as well as Akerman (אַקערמאַן).
+In Jewish sources, the city is referred as Weissenburg and Ir Lavan (meaning "white castle" in German and "white city" in Hebrew) as well as Akerman (אַקערמאַן).
 Karaite Jews lived there since the 16th century, some even claim the existence of Khazar Jews in the town as early as the 10th century.
 In 1897, 5,613 Jews lived in the city (19.9% of the total population).
-The town Jewish community was influenced mainly from the Jewish community of nearby Odessa.
+The town Jewish community was influenced mainly from the Jewish community of nearby Odesa.
 During a pogrom in 1905, eight Jews living in the city were killed.
-During World War II, most of the Jews living in the city fled to nearby Odessa, where they were later killed.
-The 800 Jews who were left in the city were shot to death in the nearby Leman River.
-Around 500 of the prewar town Jews survived the war, and around half of them returned to the city.
+During World War II, most of the Jews living in the city fled to nearby Odesa, where they were later killed.
+About 800 Jews who were left in the city were shot to death in the nearby Leman River.
+The Yad Vashem website provides the names of 798 Jews who were killed during the Holocaust in the city and the neighborhood.
+The remaining Jews were deported to Transnistria by the Romanian Fascist authorities later in 1941, where a large majority of them died.
+The number of Jews from the city who died in Ukraine according to the Yad Vashem website was 869.
+Out of these, 662 died in Odessa, while the rest were mostly deportees to Transnistria.
+The number of Jews who were registered following their evacuation in the interior of the Soviet Union whose names were listed by Yad Vashem was 1,465.
+Around half of the survivors returned to the city.

 Demographics

 As of 1920, the population was estimated at 35,000.
 8,000 were Romanian, 8,000 were Jewish, and 5,000 were German.
 Additional populations included Turks, Greeks, Bulgarians and Russians.

-According to the 2001 Ukrainian census, the majority of the city's population are Ukrainians (63%).
-Other important communities include Russians (28%), Bulgarians (3.7%) and Moldovans/Romanians (1.9%).
-The language situation is notably different, with Russian-speakers representing a majority (54%), followed by speakers of Ukrainian (42%), Bulgarian (1.6%) and Romanian (1.3%).
+According to the 2001 Ukrainian census, the majority of the city's population are Ukrainians (62.88%).
+Other communities include Russians (28.25%), Bulgarians (3.72%), Moldovans (1.89%), Gagauz (0.41%) and Romanians (0.02%).
+The language situation is notably different, with self-identified Russian-speakers representing a majority (54.52%), followed by speakers of Ukrainian (42.08%), Bulgarian (1.66%), Moldovan (Romanian)(0.67%) and Gagauz (0.19%).

+Geography

 Climate

 Bilhorod-Dnistrovskyi has a humid continental climate (Köppen: Dfb bordering on Dfa.).